School of Education Graduate Admission

 Non-Degree Seeking Students

 Students who do not meet admission requirements but hold a bachelor’s degree from an accredited institution are eligible to enroll in education courses as non-degree seeking students.
 No financial aid services are provided to non-degree seeking students.
 Teachers seeking recertification credits may enroll as non-degree seeking students.
-One must be admitted to Level 2 in the Teacher Education Program or hold a provisional license and be admitted to the CPLT program in order to enroll in ED 607, 608, 624, and 649.
+One must be admitted to Level 2 in the Teacher Education Program or hold a provisional license and be admitted to the CPLT program in order to enroll in ED 607, 608, 624, 649, 672.

 Admission Requirements for the Graduate Comprehensive Certificate in Autism Spectrum Disorder

 A bachelor’s degree from a regionally accredited institution.
 (This requirement can be waived on a case-by-case basis for individuals without undergraduate degrees who are professionally serving individuals with autism and who demonstrate the capability to handle the curriculum.)
+Students may complete the certificate program as a non-degree seeking student or as a degree-seeking student in combination with an MAT, MEd, or MS degree.
+Please see the ABA & AS catalog section or contact the program director for more details.